-When making your will, how much do you have to leave?
-Who gets what?
-Here’s how to work out the basics so you can start getting serious about writing your will.
+When making your will, think about how much you have to leave and who gets what.
+This guide will help you work out the basics, so you can get started with writing your will.

 Making your will – step by step

 Before you can write a will you need to decide who gets what.

 You should set down the basics of your plan for your money and possessions – your estate – early on, before you visit a solicitor or discuss your will with your family.

 Don’t worry, it’s easier than it sounds – just follow this step-by-step process.